Sunbury, Pennsylvania: Shamokin and Fort Augusta

-The first human settlement of Sunbury were likely Shawnee migrants.
+The first known settlers at the site of Sunbury were likely Shawnee migrants.
 A large population of Delaware Indians was also forcibly resettled there in the early 18th century after they lost rights to their land in the Walking Purchase.
-Canassatego of the Six Nations, enforcing the Walking Purchase of behalf of George Thomas, Deputy Governor of Pennsylvania, ordered the Delaware Indians to go to two places on the Susquehanna River, one of which was present-day Sunbury.
+Canassatego of the Six Nations, enforcing the Walking Purchase on behalf of George Thomas, Deputy Governor of Pennsylvania, ordered the Delaware Indians to relocate to two places on the Susquehanna River, one of which was present-day Sunbury.

-From 1727 to 1756, Sunbury was one of the largest and most influential Indian settlements in Pennsylvania.
-At that time, it was known as Shamokin, not to be confused with the present-day city of Shamokin, Pennsylvania, which is located about 13 miles to the east.

-In 1745, Presbyterian missionary David Brainerd described the city as being located on both the east and west sides of the river, and on an island.
-Brainerd reported that the city housed 300 Indians, half of which were Delawares and the other Seneca and Tutelo.
+From 1727 to 1756, the village—known as Shamokin, not to be confused with the present-day city of Shamokin about 13 mi to the east—was one of the largest and most influential Indian settlements in Pennsylvania.
+In 1745, Presbyterian missionary David Brainerd described the village as occupying both banks of the river and an island, and reported that it housed 300 Indians, about half of them Delawares and the remainder Senecas and Tutelos.
+The Oneida chief Shikellamy, who oversaw the region's tribes on behalf of the Six Nations, lived at Shamokin from about 1728 until his death there in 1748.

 In 1754, much of the land west of the Susquehanna was transferred from the Six Nations to Pennsylvania at the Albany Congress.
-However, Shamokin was not sold and was reserved by the Six Nations, "to settle such of our Nations as shall come to us from the Ohio or any others who shall deserve to be in our Alliance."
-According to Weslager, "the Pennsylvania authorities had no opposition to the Six Nations reserving Wyoming and Shamokin from the sale, since friendly Delawares, including Teedyuskung (also known as Teedyuscung) and his people living in those settlements--and any other Indians who might be placed there--constituted a buffer against Connecticut."
+Shamokin, however, was not sold; the Six Nations reserved it "to settle such of our Nations as shall come to us from the Ohio or any others who shall deserve to be in our Alliance."
+According to Weslager, "the Pennsylvania authorities had no opposition to the Six Nations reserving Wyoming and Shamokin from the sale, since friendly Delawares, including Teedyuskung (also known as Teedyuscung) and his people living in those settlements—and any other Indians who might be placed there—constituted a buffer against Connecticut."